 “Without a vision, the people perish” Prov 29:18.
 Here I consider the hope God has set before us with illustrations and verses about the Kingdom.
 (Many of the MHT “End of Week Encouragement” visuals could be printed off.)
 Hymns could be incorporated here too.
 I have recently begun to use my time in this section to commit Kingdom passages to memory using the “Remember Me” app.
 (This app is a great aid to those who would like to use an electronic system to track and aid their BIble memorization (or that of a child).
 Once you select a verse (from your choice of 30+ translations) it provides a number of fun methods to review and practice: word puzzles, fill in the blanks, first letter memory, line by line practice, verbatim entry and more, each providing progressive levels of difficulty.
 It allows you to set up multiple accounts, store your verses in “done” “new” or “to do” categories, incorporate audio and Bible software, and even automate review of “done” verses.
 This handy app is ad-free and aids in making sure not only that everyone learns each week’s verses, but that the verses really stay hidden in the heart!)

-It may be a bit anticlimactic, but sometimes I find myself with “leftover” issues that didn’t fit into other categories: urgent needs I have been made aware of, wise sayings I want to meditate upon, blessings I want to thank God for.
+It may be a bit anticlimactic, but sometimes I find myself with “leftover” issues that didn’t fit into other categories.
+Usually this encompasses reviewing a list of urgent needs, as well as wise sayings I want to meditate upon.
+This could be a time to reflect on God’s blessings.
 Here is some space and time to consider these things before I close off my prayer time.